Helios-vmg/ONSlaught/trunk/README.txt

 REQUIREMENTS (compilation)

+Development versions of the following libraries are required to compile (if you're not running a POSIX-based system or this file appears in the "fulldep" distribution, ignore this list):
 SDL,
-SDL_image (should have been compiled at least with jpeg and png support), SDL_mixer (ogg support heavily recommended),
-FreeType 2,
-bz2lib,
+SDL_image,
+libbz2,
+freetype,
+libFLAC,
+libvorbisfile,
+libvorbis,
+libogg,
+libjpeg,
+libpng,
+libtiff,
+libmikmod,
+libopenal,
+libmpg123,
 zlib.

 ABOUT MIDI

-MIDI is based on TiMidity, a software-based synthesizer.
-TiMidity needs sound fonts in order to render files.
+MIDI playback is based on libtimidity, a software-based synthesizer. libtimidity needs sound fonts in order to render files.
 I have a configuration ready to be used at https://sourceforge.net/projects/onslaught-vn/files/Timidity%20config/timidity-config.7z/download The directory needs to be in the same directory as the game data in order to